-Throughout her career, Hurtado has created an extensive body of paintings, drawings and prints that bear witness to a dedicated and intense engagement with the world around her.
-This is the first comprehensive and fully-illustrated publication on the artist’s practice, which follows the trajectory of her work through a selection of newly-commissioned texts and images of all works in the exhibition.
+Throughout her career, artist Luchita Hurtado has created an extensive body of paintings, drawings and prints that bear witness to a dedicated and intense engagement with the world around her.

-Published alongside an exhibition at Serpentine Sackler Gallery, 23 May – 20 October 2019.
+Published on the occasion of the exhibition at Serpentine Sackler Gallery, London (23 May – 20 October 2019).